null

 Good fences might make good neighbors but soundproof walls make for neighbors you don’t notice.
 Between loud neighbors, barking dogs, lawn equipment, construction, dump trucks - the list of nuisances outside your home can start to add up.
 No more!
 We have some great solutions for both inside and outside your house to block noise and keep your home quiet.

-Luckily the exterior walls of most houses and apartments generally are very soundproof, and by themselves they block noise exceptionally well.
-The reason noise makes its way in your home is usually because of your windows.
-Windows tend to be a weak point in most buildings for exterior noise.
+The exterior walls of most houses and apartments generally are relatively soundproof.
+The reason noise makes its way into your home is usually your windows.
+Windows tend to be a weak point in most buildings letting in noise.
 The reason for this is two-fold:

-2. Glass is significantly less soundproof than a full wall.
+- Glass is significantly less soundproof than the building materials used for exterior walls.
 The overall sound blocking ability of a wall is significantly reduced based on its weakest point.
 This graphic shows what we mean.

-By soundproofing your windows, you can improve the weak point make an entire wall far more effective at blocking sound.
+By improving the soundproofing of your windows, you can improve the wall's weak point and increase how much sound the overall structure will block.
 The easiest way to soundproof windows is to upgrade them with our Fantastic Frame Soundproof Window inserts.
-The inserts are designed to be easy to install and can blend right into your current window frame.
+The inserts are designed to blend right into your current window frame.
 Once installed, the inserts can reduce sound through your window by up to 80% by substantially increasing the STC rating.
+These window inserts are also great for providing thermal window insulation.

 Other options include replacing your windows altogether with more soundproof versions, which can be costly.
-You also can attempt to hang a soundproof barrier (like mass loaded vinyl or a soundproof blanket) over your windows, but you have to make ensure the barrier is airtight and it doesn’t perform as well.
+You also can attempt to hang a soundproof barrier like mass loaded vinyl or put up a soundproof blanket over your windows, but you have to make ensure the barrier is airtight and it won't perform as well.
 The window also… isn’t really a window anymore.
-For a breakdown of different soundproof windows costs and options, see our article here.
+We have a breakdown of different soundproof windows costs as well an article on home depot window soundproofing alternatives if you'd like to go deeper on your options to reduce sound through windows.

 Another option often used in addition to window inserts is building a soundproof fence outside the home.
 Not only does this help reduce noise inside the house, but also makes your yard more peaceful to relax in.
 We suggest fences for soundproofing if you live next to a busy road or even if you're trying to make sure you don’t bother your neighbors with backyard get-togethers.